Le Lion rouge

 "Le Lion rouge" (Gayndeg sibi xiiru na; "The Red Lion"), more commonly known by its incipit "Pincez tous vos koras, frappez les balafons" (Yëngalleen kooraa yi, te jiin ndënd yi; "Everyone strum your koras, strike the balafons") is the national anthem of Senegal.
-It was adopted in 1960.
+Written by Léopold Sédar Senghor, the first president of Senegal, it was adopted in 1960.

 Development

 The lyrics were written by Léopold Sédar Senghor, Senegal's first president, while the music is composed by Frenchman Herbert Pepper, who also composed the national anthem of the Central African Republic, "La Renaissance".
 The kora (a type of harp) and balafon (wooden xylophone) are traditional Senegalese musical instruments.